nidhaloff/igel/docs/README.rst

      - Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
 If callable, the callable function will be evaluated against the row indices, returning True if the row should be skipped and False otherwise.
 An example of a valid callable argument would be lambda x: x in [0, 2].
    * - skipfooter
      - int, default 0
-     - Number of lines at bottom of file to skip (Unsupported with engine=’c’).
+     - Number of lines at bottom of file to skip (Unsupported with engine='c').
    * - nrows
      - int, optional
      - Number of rows of file to read.
 Useful for reading pieces of large files.
    * - na_values
      - scalar, str, list-like, or dict, optional
      - Additional strings to recognize as NA/NaN.
 If dict passed, specific per-column NA values.
-By default the following values are interpreted as NaN: ‘’, ‘#N/A’, ‘#N/A N/A’, ‘#NA’, ‘-1.#IND’, ‘-1.#QNAN’, ‘-NaN’, ‘-nan’, ‘1.#IND’, ‘1.#QNAN’, ‘<NA>’, ‘N/A’, ‘NA’, ‘NULL’, ‘NaN’, ‘n/a’, ‘nan’, ‘null’.
+By default the following values are interpreted as NaN: '', '#N/A', '#N/A N/A', '#NA', '-1.#IND', '-1.#QNAN', '-NaN', '-nan', '1.#IND', '1.#QNAN', '<NA>', 'N/A', 'NA', 'NULL', 'NaN', 'n/a', 'nan', 'null'.
    * - keep_default_na
      - bool, default True
      - Whether or not to include the default NaN values when parsing the data.
 Depending on whether na_values is passed in, the behavior is as follows: If keep_default_na is True, and na_values are specified, na_values is appended to the default NaN values used for parsing.
 If keep_default_na is True, and na_values are not specified, only the default NaN values are used for parsing.
 If keep_default_na is False, and na_values are specified, only the NaN values specified na_values are used for parsing.
 If keep_default_na is False, and na_values are not specified, no strings will be parsed as NaN.
 Note that if na_filter is passed in as False, the keep_default_na and na_values parameters will be ignored.